dimaip/dimaip.github.io/_posts/2014-08-13-typo3-neos-is-so-mvc.md

 ##Separation of content and presentation

-The idea of separation of content and presentation has begun long ago for the world wide web.
+The idea of separation of content and presentation has emrged long ago for the world wide web.
 I grew up as web developer in [CSSZenGarden](http://www.csszengarden.com/) and have that idea in my guts.
 But this idea has a sibling in the world of classical software development -- Model-View-Controller pattern.
 I find this pattern very well applicable to the process of website building.

 I have an idea to employ Neos to filling the gap between these two worlds, and ultimately saving the whole world wide web!